ulfschneider/ulf.website/content/posts/2023-11-28-hanging-punctuation.md

 ```

 > [!NOTE]
 > **18 Dec.
-2023:** I´ve played with the setting for a while and I come to the conclusion to better avoid it.
-Safari will outdent not only quotation marks, but also square brackets and at least on my blog I find it distracts the reading process, which is probably the opposite of what it´s meant for.
+2023:** I've played with the setting for a while and I come to the conclusion to better avoid it.
+Safari will outdent not only quotation marks, but also square brackets and at least on my blog I find it distracts the reading process, which is probably the opposite of what it's meant for.
 I switched it off.